 Mathematics courses of Central Board of Secondary Education or equivalent at Sr. Sec. level.

-Objectives of the Course The objective of the course is to studying "instantaneous" change by fundamental idea of Calculus, apply the concept and principle to connect them with real world problem.
-Course Learning Outcomes:
+The objective of the course is to studying "instantaneous" change by fundamental idea of Calculus, apply the concept and principle to connect them with real world problem.